wix-incubator/wix-ui-tpa/src/components/OverlappingCard/README.md

-## Card
+## OverlappingCard
-An implementation of an Card for TPAs,
+An implementation of an OverlappingCard for TPAs,
 The TPA implementation provides few extendable theme properties with the ability to override the base properties as well,

 By default the Card will pull the theme from the site (site colors),